mcraiha/avaloniaui.net/wwwroot/docs/quickstart/from-wpf.md

 # RenderTransforms and RenderTransformOrigin

 RenderTransformOrigins are different in WPF and Avalonia: If you apply a `RenderTransform`, keep in mind that our default value for the RenderTransformOrigin is `RelativePoint.Center`.
 In WPF the default value is `RelativePoint.TopLeft` (0, 0).
-In controls like Viewbox (currently being developed) the same code will lead to a different rendering behavior:
+In controls like Viewbox the same code will lead to a different rendering behavior:

 In WPF:
 ![WPF](https://files.gitter.im/AvaloniaUI/Avalonia/cDrM/image.png)